Noticebard Internship Experience Writing Competition 2019 [Cash Prizes Worth Rs. 43K]: Closed!

 How to submit your entry?

-Send your internship experience write-ups (in the format mentioned below) to firstname.lastname@example.org with the subject line ‘Internship Experience Competition 2019’.
+Send your internship experience write-ups as a word/text file (in the format mentioned below) to firstname.lastname@example.org with the subject line ‘Internship Experience Competition 2019’.

 Please mention the following in the body of the email: